EcrituresNumeriques/stylo/docs/src/en/about.md

 ## The project

+More than a tool, Stylo is a philosophy of text.
+It's based on the idea that we need to design textual models adapted for writing in the humanities and social sciences (SHS).

+It is designed and created to write scientific texts, and in particular adapted for SHS journals.

-Stylo is currently a prototype tool undergoing development, implemented in the respective editorial chains of the journal [Sens Public](http://sens-public.org) and the publishing house [Les Ateliers [sens public]](https://ateliers.sens-public.org).
-It is currently in the testing phase for other journals, in particular for the partnership project, [Revue2.0](http://revue20.org/).
-This tool is also used by various authors and students for their personal scientific and institutional work.
+It is currently a prototype tool under development, implemented in the editorial chain of several journals as part of the [Revue 2.0] partnership project (http://revue20.org/).
+The tool is also used by various authors and students for their own scientific or institutional work.

 Stylo can be used online through the address [stylo.huma-num.fr](https://stylo.huma-num.fr/).
 This version of Stylo is deployed and maintained by [Huma-Num](https://www.huma-num.fr/), who provides data backup and security.